AutoFR: Automated Filter Rule Generation for Adblocking: Background Related Work

-\descr{Reinforcement Learning.} Towards this goal, we formulate for the first time, the problem of filter rule curation {\em from scratch} (\ie without any ground truth or existing list) as a reinforcement learning (RL) problem; see Section \ref{sec:algorithm}.
+\descr{Reinforcement Learning.} We formulate the problem of filter rule curation {\em from scratch} (\ie{} without any ground truth or existing list) as a reinforcement learning (RL) problem; see Sec.~\ref{sec:algorithm}.
 Within the vast literature in RL~\cite{sutton2018reinforcement}, we choose the Multi-Arm Bandits (MAB) framework~\cite{auer2002finite}, for reasons explained in Sec.~\ref{sec:problem-overview}.
-Identifying the top-k arms~\cite{Bubeck2013TopKArms,Locatelli2016threshold} rather than searching for the one best arm~\cite{Gabillon2012TopArm} has been used in the problems of coarse ranking~\cite{katariya2018adaptive} and crowdsourcing~\cite{NIPS2015_ab233b68, heinecke2019crowdsourced}.
-Contextual MAB has been used to create user profiles for personalization of ads and news~\cite{li2010contextual}.
-Bandits where arms have similar expected rewards, commonly referred as Lipschitz bandits~\cite{kleinberg2004nearly}, have also been utilized in ad auctions and dynamic pricing problems~\cite{kleinberg2003value}.
-In our context of filter rule generation, we leverage the theoretical guarantees established for MAB to search for ``good'' filter rules and identify the ``bad'' filter rules while searching for opportunities of ``potentially good'' filter rules (hierarchical problem space~\cite{Wang2021ReinforcementLH}) as discussed in Sec.~\ref{sec:alg-design}.
-While RL algorithms, in general, have been applied to several application domains~\cite{elmalaki2021fair, yu2019deep, boroushaki2021rfusion, elmalaki2018sentio}, RL often faces challenges in the real-world ~\cite{dulacarnold2019challenges} including convergence and adversarial settings ~\cite{Gleave2020Adversarial,xu2021observation, rakhlin2016bistro,immorlica2019adversarial,auer2016algorithm}.
+Identifying the top--k arms~\cite{Bubeck2013TopKArms,Locatelli2016threshold} rather than searching for the one best arm~\cite{Gabillon2012TopArm} has been used in the problems of coarse ranking~\cite{katariya2018adaptive} and crowd-sourcing~\cite{NIPS2015_ab233b68, heinecke2019crowdsourced}.
+Contextual MAB has been used to create user profiles to personalize ads and news~\cite{li2010contextual}.
+Bandits where arms have similar expected rewards, commonly called Lipschitz bandits~\cite{kleinberg2004nearly}, have also been utilized in ad auctions and dynamic pricing problems~\cite{kleinberg2003value}.
+In our context of \frglower{}, we leverage the theoretical guarantees established for MAB to search for ``good'' filter rules and identify the ``bad'' filter rules, while searching for opportunities of ``potentially good'' filter rules (hierarchical problem space~\cite{Wang2021ReinforcementLH}), as discussed in Sec.~\ref{sec:alg-design}.
+While RL algorithms, in general, have been applied to several application domains~\cite{elmalaki2021fair, yu2019deep, boroushaki2021rfusion, elmalaki2018sentio}, RL often faces challenges in the real-world ~\cite{dulacarnold2019challenges} including convergence and adversarial settings~\cite{Gleave2020Adversarial,xu2021observation, rakhlin2016bistro,immorlica2019adversarial,auer2016algorithm}.

+\major{ \descr{Our Work in Perspective}.} \major{The design of the framework is described in Sec.~\ref{sec:algorithm} and illustrated in Fig.~\ref{fig:formulation}. \tool{} is the first to fully automate the process of \frglower{} and create URL-based, \persite{} rules that block ads from scratch, using reinforcement learning.
+The majority of prior ML-based techniques relied on existing filter lists at some point in their pipeline, thus creating a circular dependency.
+Furthermore, \tool{} is the first to choose the granularity of the URL-based rule to explicitly optimize the trade-off between blocking ads and avoiding visual breakage.}